agiletodd/agiletodd.github.io/_posts/Culture/2016-02-29-T-Shaped-People.md

 title: "T-Shaped People"
 date: 2016-02-29 12:15
 comments: true
+description: What it means to be a T-Shaped person and be anti-fragile in the workplace
 category: Culture
 tags:
 - Scrum
 - Culture
 - Agile
+- Todd Miller
 ---
 The only title that exists on a development team is "Developer".
 Hang in there don't quit reading let me explain.
 Everyone is developing something not just code.
 It could be a UX person developing wireframes, a QA analyst creating test scripts or a DBA creating data models.
 How can a person with a strong skillset in a specific area become a better cross-functional teammate?
 By concentrating on becoming T-Shaped.